 8.01 - INTERGOVERNMENTAL AGREEMENT WITH DANE COUNTY

 It is understood that the District Board will enter into an agreement with the County of Dane, Wisconsin ("Dane County"), as is customary and required for coordinated operation of a local emergency services district.
-By the resolution of the Municipal Boards of the Municipalities authorizing this Agreement, the District Board is hereby authorized by the Municipalities to enter into such an intergovernmental agreement with Dane County ("County Agreement").
+The District Board is hereby authorized by the Municipalities to enter into such an intergovernmental agreement with Dane County ("County Agreement").
 A copy of the County Agreement is hereby incorporated by reference.
 The Municipal Boards acknowledge that, in the future, there may some enlargements, modifications, reductions, alterations or amendments.
 It is hereby declared and provided that the authority to formulate and agree to minor modifications is delegated to the District Board.
 Minor modifications are those that are substantially in conformance with the purposes set forth in the current County Agreement.
 Any material changes or enlargements of purposes in the future, as reasonably determined by the District Board, shall be submitted to the Municipal Boards for approval.
 The District Board is further encouraged and empowered to execute automatic aid agreements and/or mutual aid agreements with adjoining districts.

 8.02 - DISTRICT OPERATION